G-Core/product-documentation/documentation/cloud/networking/load-balancers/add-certificates-to-load-balancer.md

 pageTitle: Add multiple TLS certificates to a Load Balancer | Gcore
 pageDescription: Learn how to create and configure a load balancer with multiple TLS certificates.
 ---
-# Add multiple certificates to a Load Balancer
+# Add TLS certificates to a Load Balancer

 You can configure multiple TLS (Transport Layer Security) certificates for a single Load Balancer, which allows you to host several secure websites on a single IP address.